-Vespucci is a free tool for editing OpenStreetMap data and known to work on a wide range of devices.
+Vespucci is a free tool for editing OpenStreetMap data and known to work on a wide range of devices for example Smartphones, Tablets.
 It supports most operations available in desktop OSM editors.
-However, this app is only available for Android devices.
+However, this app is only available for Android devices and works for all Android Versions since 4.0.

 You can download it from Google Play Store, Amazon or F-Droid.
 Release and beta APKs of the app are also available from its GitHub repository.